ronenlh/VerySimplePodcast/README.md

 # VerySimplePodcast
-A Barbones podcast client for those who enjoy simplicity.
+A Barebones podcast client for those who enjoy simplicity.

 This is a final project for my Android class.
 Feel free to fork or download for your own learning.